singledigit/devops-bootcamp/labs/lab1/dashboard.md

 ### Step 2: Open CloudFormation
 From the AWS Dashboard home page choose **CloudFormation**.
 You Can use the filter to help you locate the service.

+*Don't be alarmed when you see a stack has already been created.
+This is the stack for the Cloud9 Environment we built. **DO NOT DELETE***

 ### Step 3:  Ensure the Correct Region
 In the top right corner, ensure that you are set to *Ireland*.
 If not, click the drop down and choose **Ireland**.